Merchant Accounts Explained: What Is A Merchant Account?

 There are two main types of merchant accounts.
 The first is a card present merchant account and the other is a card not present account, which is also known as a MOTO (mail order/telephone order) or Internet merchant account.
 With a "card present" account, the credit card is actually present at the time of the sale and is typically swiped using a credit card terminal which transmits the transaction information for approval to the merchant provider.
 With a MOTO or Internet merchant account, the card is not present at the time of transaction creating a higher risk, so additional approval is required.

-If you're in a very high risk business, you may require a high risk merchant account.
+If you're in an industry that's prone to high rates of chargebacks, you may be considered a high risk business by the credit card processors and may require a high risk merchant account.

 If you're looking for how to get a merchant account, you'll first need to fill out an application and have it approved directly by credit card processor.
 While banks offer merchant accounts, they're not always the best place to turn to for your merchant account needs as their application process is a bit more stringent than other types of merchant account providers, plus they do not typically offer any advanced processing solutions such as wireless or web based processing.